-Published on Thursday April 4th 2019 in the journal Cell, the study zeros in on prostate and colorectal cancer.
-These two types of cancers are among top that seem highly resistant to immunotherapy drugs.
+Published on Thursday, April 4th, 2019 in the journal Cell, the study zeros in on prostate and colorectal cancer.
+These two types of cancers are among the top that seems highly resistant to immunotherapy drugs.

 Research and findings

 The drugs work by blocking signals sent by the tumors to confuse and puzzle the immune system.
 The signals are usually sent through a specific molecule (PD-L1) that is located on the surface of specific cells.
-The problem is PD-L1, will not necessarily appear on all tumors, it therefore makes it hard for the immunotherapy drugs to interfere with the signal sent by the cancer in such cases.
+The problem is PD-L1, will not necessarily appear on all tumors, it, therefore, makes it hard for the immunotherapy drugs to interfere with the signal sent by cancer in such cases.

-This new study is just but a part of a developing research that implies that even though tumors may lack PD-L1 on the surface, it is the same mechanism used to manipulate the immune system.
-The molecule, instead of showing on the tumor’s surface, it directly goes into the body.
-It then travels in to the lymph nodes, and tricks the cells that reside there.
+This new study is just but a part of developing research that implies that even though tumors may lack PD-L1 on the surface, it is the same mechanism used to manipulate the immune system.
+The molecule, instead of showing on the tumor’s surface, directly goes into the body.
+It then travels into the lymph nodes and tricks the cells that reside there.